FranciscoRMansilha/SDG-14_Power_BI_Dashboard/README.md

 <img src='dashboard_images/EDA.png'>
 ---

-If you would like to ask me a question about this project please contact me at:
+Feel free to ask me any question about this project! 😉

+You can contact me at:

 - francisco.ribeiro.mansilha@gmail.com
 - [my linkedin profile](https://www.linkedin.com/in/francisco-mansilha-b28a27230/)